 Andy Cooney, with his outstanding voice and dynamic stage presence has always been a favorite among American and Irish audiences everywhere.
 His talent and versatility provide the ability to deliver a song directly to the hearts of his audience.
 Andy is surely one of the greatest singing sensations on the stage today.
 Christened “Irish America’s Favorite Son” by The New York Times, is a title he truly deserves.
-From his Sell Out performances at New York’s Carnegie Hall to performing in big a small cities across America, Andy Cooney is a house hold name in every Irish American home.
-Some of Andy’s latest successes have included his 4th sell out appearance at Carnegie Hall lat December with The New York Tenors.
-Andy will be at Carnegie Hall again on December 8, 2014 with the great Phil Coulter and his Orchestra.
-Andy’s 20th recording release “Bright Brand New Day” with Phil Coulter and his Orchestra has been receiving high critical acclaim.
-Mike Farragher of The Irish Voice newspaper calls “Bright Brand New Day” a “spine-tingling performance” the songs “delivered flawlessly”… This will be Andy Cooney’s 17th Annual Cruise of Irish Stars.
+From his Sell Out performances at New York’s Carnegie Hall to performing in big and small cities across America, Andy Cooney is a house hold name in every Irish American home.
+Some of Andy’s latest successes have included his 9th sell out appearance at Carnegie Hall last December with The New York Tenors and The Irish Tenors.
+Andy will be at Carnegie Hall again on December 9, 2019 with the New York Tenors and Larry Gatlin and the Gatlin Brothers.
+This will be Andy Cooney’s 22th Annual Cruise of Irish Stars.
 “It all began in 1998.
 We’ve gone from a few hundred cruisers to as many as 1700!
 Let’s keep this great Irish Party at sea going for many years to come!”

 Ronan Tynan, “Put courage in your dreams, Ronan, and leave the rest to the Man Above, And then you will carve your footprints in the sand.”
 These words have shaped the remarkable life of the Irish tenor Ronan Tynan – a proud and loving lesson of his mother’s – from his childhood milking cows on a farm in County Kilkenny, Ireland, to an ever-evolving career as a singer, bringing him worldwide fame and admiration that could have existed only in the farthest reaches of those dreams.
 International audiences met Tynan as a member of The Irish Tenors.
 Now his singular voice and irresistible appeal have led him to strike out on his own, a decision that seems to have resulted in something far more meaningful than a mere solo career.
 For more information on Ronan, visit his website.